-They say that art imitates life and in this case the similarities are uncanny.
-Robert Motherwell, notably one of the most recognizable abstract impressionists and his work called Elegy to the Spanish Republic has a shocking resemblance to our Dalmata Marble.
-There is an absolutely mind blowing connection between the colors and shapes that come through these two works of art.
+It is said that art imitates life, and in this case the similarities are uncanny.
+Artist and painter, Robert Motherwell, is notably one of the most recognizable abstract impressionists of all time, and his monochromatic painting series titled: Elegy to the Spanish Republic holds a shocking resemblance to Aria Stone Gallery’s Dalmata marble.
+Both manifesting symbolic images of nature and emotion, the connection between Dalmata marble and Motherwell’s paintings is absolutely flooring.

 About Robert Motherwell:

 Robert Motherwell (January 24, 1915 – July 16, 1991) was an American painter, as well as an accomplished writer, editor and print maker.
 He possessed an extensive formal education at the New York School and was well versed in literature, philosophy and European modernism.
 By the end of his education, he became an unofficial spokesman for the Abstract Expressionist movement.

 Robert Motherwell’s paintings and prints feature simple abstract shapes, bold colors and a dynamic balance between thick and gentle brushstrokes.
 They reflect art history, philosophy and contemporary art, but also the essential human conditions of life, death, oppression and revolution.